 A dean1 must leave the day-to-day operation of the academic units to those who are selected to carry out that task.
-Instead, the dean needs to focus on issues that cross unit boundaries, assist those units in reaching their full potential, promote and develop the unit, and facilitating issues external to the unit.
-These tasks cannot be done in isolation.
+Instead, the dean needs to focus on issues that cross unit boundaries, assist those units in reaching their full potential, promote and develop the unit, and facilitate problems external to the unit.
+We cannot do these tasks in isolation.
 An effective management team and the support of the faculty are critical to the organization and thus the dean’s success.
-To be a success, I believe a dean must engage in the following actions.
+To succeed, I believe a dean must engage in the following actions.

-It is my belief that an academic unit should be a creative and scholarly community of students and faculty.
-A community that can only thrive in a climate of support, cooperation, exploration, and experimentation.
-Faculty and student should engage in the learning process in ways that promote intellectual development in an environment that must be tolerant of divergent and fringe ideas.
+An academic unit should be a creative and scholarly community of students and faculty.
+This community can only thrive in a climate of support, cooperation, exploration, and experimentation.
+Faculty and students should engage in the learning process to promote intellectual development in an environment tolerant of divergent and fringe ideas.

-In a scholarly community, faculty and students engage in the learning process in ways that promote intellectual development in a supportive and nurturing environment.
-A scholarly community is not simply the research, publication, or production of ideas; it requires the freedom and ability to engage in intellectual discourse, which fosters the development and extension of new ideas.
+In a scholarly community, faculty and students engage in the learning process to promote intellectual development in a supportive and nurturing environment.
+An academic community is not simply the research, publication, or production of ideas; it requires the freedom and ability to engage in intellectual discourse, which fosters the development and extension of new ideas.

-A dean plays a key role in developing a healthy climate by demonstrating and encouraging openness, honesty, transparency, accountability, freedom to express divergent viewpoints, and availability.
+A dean plays a crucial role in developing a healthy climate by demonstrating and encouraging openness, honesty, transparency, accountability, freedom to express divergent viewpoints, and availability.

 Serve as a catalyst

-Many good ideas are not realized because they do not get the energy, time, and support they need to develop.
+Departments do not realize many good ideas because they do not get the energy, time, and support to develop.
 A catalyst serves as a motivator and provides energy to the system.
 A catalyst can also assist in identifying and defining issues for the unit.
 I believe that the dean must serve this critical function.
-The dean can provide the resources were appropriate, surface ideas, challenges, and opportunities, and facilitate the framing of concrete and realistic directions for the organization and units in it.
+The dean can provide the appropriate resources, surface ideas, challenges, and opportunities and facilitate framing concrete and realistic directions for the organization and its units.

 Serve as an advocate

-The dean is an advocate for internal and external constituencies on behalf of the academic unit.
-As the unit refines its mission and vision, resources and consensus are needed to make it work.
+The dean advocates for internal and external constituencies on behalf of the academic unit.
+As the team refines its mission and vision, resources and consensus are needed to make it work.

 Internally, the dean works with various constituencies to advance academic unit and faculty agenda and address the conflicts that naturally arise from change.
-Based upon the unit missions and divisions, the dean is also an advocate to the administration and seeks support for the unit as well as serves as an advocate for the administration.
-This advocacy is important in clearing the way for academic units and faculty to succeed.
+The dean is an advocate to the administration, working to clear the way for academic units and faculty to succeed.

-Externally, the dean is key in facilitating the unit’s role of being a responsible and active campus and community citizen and leader.
-The unit can (and should) be in a position to address issues related to community service, campus issues, and local, regional, and national social issues.
-A unit cannot remove itself from the community, or it risks marginalization.
+Externally, the dean is vital in facilitating the unit’s role as a responsible and active campus and community citizen and leader.
+The team can (and should) address community service, campus issues, and local, regional, and national social issues.
+A unit cannot remove itself from the community or risk marginalization.

 Finally, in the era of reduced institutional budgets, the dean must play a critical role in coordinating fund-raising activities with the faculty, the management team, and appropriate university offices to define and carry out the most effective approaches for success.